christianacca/web-api-starter/docs/deploy-app.md

    * select the "Delete permanently" button
    * wait until the application is permanently deleted (might take up to a minute)
 5. retry the failing infrastructure workflow run

-### Problem Activating initial container app

-After successfully running `provision-azure-resources.ps1` for the first time for the environment, but before you have deployed the application that's hosted by the infrastructure (ie before running [deploy.ps1](../tools/dev-scripts/deploy.ps1) or the git workflow [Application CI/CD](../.github/workflows/app-ci-cd.yml))), you will see that the container app has failed to start and in the "Revisions and issues" tab for the container it will show the error "Activation failed".

-This is expected behaviour right now due to the initial docker container image that is deployed to the container app during the initial infrastructure deployment.
-This initial docker image exposes port 80, but the container app is configured expected to expose port 8080.

-This issue will be resolved when the application docker image is deployed to the container app.